Seabroso42/PhotonPy/README.md

 High complexity in converting images and videos into machine-readable data, in an open-source manner.

 ## Objectives
-General Objective: To abstract the complexity of analyzing videos and images for training machines to recognize planes and lighting levels.
+To abstract the complexity of analyzing videos and images for training machines to recognize planes and lighting levels.
 (AI or inverse kinematics for movement in robotics)
-To seek harmony between classic techniques such as Laplacian, Canny, Sobel, Median, Bilateral filters, etc. In order to create a function called “robotEye()” that abstracts the connection with devices and has an algorithm useful in several applications.
+To seek harmony between classic techniques such as Laplacian, Canny, Sobel, Median, Bilateral filters, etc.
+In order to create a function called “robotEye()” that abstracts the connection with devices and has an algorithm useful in several applications.

 ## Specific Objectives: